On P^1-stabilization in unstable motivic homotopy theory: Introduction

 Third, we reduce from $\pone$-spectra to spaces.
-This reduction uses a refinement of the classical Whitehead tower of a space taking cellularity into account.
+This reduction uses a refinement of the classical Whitehead tower of a space taking weak-cellular classes into account.
 Building this refined tower and analyzing its properties is the content of Section~\ref{s:cellularWhiteheadtower}, but see Amplification~\ref{amplification:2-eff-whitehead} for a precise statement.
-The input to this statement are results of Bachmann--Yakerson \cite{BachmannYakerson} and Bachmann \cite{BachmannConservativity} on conservativity of stabilization with respect to $\Omega^{1,1}$ which we review here as Theorem~\ref{thm:conservativityofgmstabilization}.
+The key inputs to this statement are results of Bachmann--Yakerson \cite{BachmannYakerson} and Bachmann \cite{BachmannConservativity} on conservativity of stabilization with respect to $\Omega^{1,1}$ which we review here as Theorem~\ref{thm:conservativityofgmstabilization}.
+Implicitly, this conservativity result relies on the motivic infinite loop space technology of \cite{EHKSYdeloop}.

-All of these ideas are built on the notion of weak cellular classes that we develop in Section~\ref{s:weakcellularityandnullity}.
-This section contains the basic definitions and develops a host of natural properties, including relationship between cellularity and fiber and cofiber sequences etc.
+These tools are stitched together using the notion of weak cellular classes that we develop in Section~\ref{s:weakcellularityandnullity}.
+This section contains the basic definitions and develops a calculus of cellular classes including relationship between cellularity and fiber and cofiber sequences, loop spaces of various sorts, etc.; these results rely on a host of tools, including Levine's analysis of the homotopy coniveau tower \cite{Levineconiveautower}.

+\begin{remintro} Given the bevy of tools mentioned above, it is natural to ask whether there might be a simpler proof of Theorem~\ref{thmintro:freudenthal}.
+We make some elliptical comments in this direction.
+Our proof of the motivic Freudenthal suspension theorem in essence uses the classical Freudenthal suspension theorem, so does not give a new proof of this result (though it does suggest a new way to organize the proof of equivariant Freudenthal suspension theorems).
+Because motivic localization fails to be a left-exact localization, most of the tools of, e.g., \cite{ABFJ} analyzing very general Blakers--Massey style excision results in $\infty$-topoi fail to apply in this context.
+Indeed, Theorem~\ref{thmintro:freudenthal} is known to be false if $q = 0$, e.g., for $S^{p,0}$ immediately from Morel's computations of homotopy sheaves.
+It is possible to reorganize some parts of the argument using more homotopy-theoretic tools, but we save this for future work. \end{remintro}